Emersoft76/ai-agents-roadmap/01-basics-ml-genai/python-typescript.md

 ```
 ---

+## 🔄 Interoperability Example | Exemplo de Interoperabilidade

+* You can use Python to build your AI agent backend and expose it via FastAPI, while TypeScript consumes it on the frontend with React.

+* Use Python com FastAPI para criar um backend de IA e consuma com TypeScript e React no frontend.
+---

 ## 🧠 Summary

-* Python is the go-to language for ML models, training, and backend AI pipelines.
+* Python is the go-to language for ML models, training, and backend AI pipelines | Python é ideal para modelos de ML, treinamento e pipelines de IA no backend
 * TypeScript shines in frontend apps and real-time AI integrations.
-Use both when needed!
+Use both when needed | TypeScript brilha nas aplicações frontend e integrações de IA em tempo real.
+Use ambos conforme necessário!

 * Python é ideal para modelos de ML, treinamento e pipelines de IA no backend.